yaohungt/Multimodal-Transformer/README.md

 Data files (containing processed MOSI, MOSEI and IEMOCAP datasets) can be downloaded from [here](https://www.dropbox.com/sh/hyzpgx1hp9nj37s/AAB7FhBqJOFDw2hEyvv2ZXHxa?dl=0).

-For more details, please refer to [SDK for these datasets](https://github.com/A2Zadeh/CMU-MultimodalSDK).
-To retrieve the meta information and the raw data, please refer to the SDK.
+To retrieve the meta information and the raw data, please refer to the [SDK for these datasets](https://github.com/A2Zadeh/CMU-MultimodalSDK).

 ### Run the Code